aitrenches/sorat/docs/project-overview.md

 ## Executive Summary

-SORAT delivers a modern, scalable, and secure solution for port facility management.
+SRT delivers a modern, scalable, and secure solution for port facility management.
 By digitizing and automating critical workflows, it reduces operational friction, increases throughput, and provides the transparency and control required by today’s port authorities and logistics operators.

 ---